-People confuse words often and then unconsciously maintain an association towards them.
-Once you give a word a stable etiquette, you stop searching for its true meaning and use it as it is, without thinking of the negative effects it causes.
+People confuse words often and then unconsciously maintain an association with them.
+Once you give the word a stable etiquette, you stop searching for its true meaning and use it as it is without thinking of the negative effects it causes.

-“Boss” and “leader” are a commonly misinterpreted pair of words that somehow relate.
+“Boss” and “leader” are commonly misinterpreted pairs of words that somehow relate.
 But as you go deeper, they gain a different meaning.

 While a leader can also be a boss, the opposite is not usually possible.
 People will often make a mistake by referring to a great leader as a boss.

-The word boss comes from the Dutch culture, and it means “master” or “beholder”.
-The word “leadership” comes from the ancient word “leith”, which meant “to go forth and die”.
+The word boss comes from Dutch culture, and it means “master” or “beholder.”
+The word “leadership” comes from the ancient word “leith”, which meant “to go forth and die.”
 The “roots” clearly show a difference between the two concepts.

 If you haven’t figured it out yet, a leader is always better than a boss.